huangbinjie/react-scroll/README.md

 ## Online Demo

-please visite my [blog](corol.me/slack) and debug the dom, then you can see the all feature as i billed:smile:
+please visite my [blog](corol.me/slack) and debug the dom, then you can see the all feature what i claimed:smile:

 ## Props